cernst72/vja/Readme.md

   Especially, the api_url must be reachable from your client.
 This can be verified, for example by `curl https://mydomain.com/api/v1/info`

+You may change the location of the configuration directory with an environment variable like `VJA_CONFIGDIR=/not/my/home`

 ### Description of configuration

 #### Required options